colomafarre/colomafarre.github.io/_posts/2019-05-31-ramona-turns-4.md

 <a href="/img/turned4/IMG_4273.JPG"> <img border="0" src= "/img/turned4/IMG_4273.JPG" width="200"></a>

-Here is the video I make every year to summerize her year.
-During this year, she went twice to the states and once to Canada, she started school in Santa Coloma, she went to Berlin to meet her cousins Arthur and Lucy, she spent a very cozy and catalan Christmas,
+Here is **the video I make every birthday to summerize her year**.

+During this year, she went twice to the US and once to Canada, she started school in Santa Coloma, she went to Berlin to meet her cousins Arthur and Lucy, she spent a very cozy and catalan Christmas, and then we moved to Nepal and travelled to Thailand!

+New countries, new places, new friends and new adventures, but same Ramona: smart, curious, sweet, funny and brave.
+We love you baby girl, we will always love you!